nervosnetwork/rfcs/rfcs/0038-cheque/0038-cheque.md

     < valid signature for sender public key hash >
 ```

 In this example, the transaction inputs include a sender secp256k1_blake160 cell whose first 20 bytes of lock script hash is equal to the `sender_secp256k1_blake2b_lock_hash[0..20]` of the cheque cell lock args, and the signature can be validated by the sender public key hash, and the since of the cheque input cell is same as `0xA000000000000006` which means the tx failed verification unless it is 6 epochs later since the input cells get confirmed on-chain, the cheque cell can be unlocked.
-In this example a cheque cell is converted back to a sender normal cell with SUDT.
+In this example a cheque cell is converted back to a sender empty cell with SUDT.

 ## Deployment

-[cheque](https://talk.nervos.org/t/sudt-cheque-deposit-design-and-implementation/5209) ([Source Code](https://github.com/nervosnetwork/ckb-cheque-script/tree/4ca3e62ae39c32cfcc061905515a2856cad03fd8)) allows a sender to temporarily provide cell capacity in asset transfer.
+Cheque Script allows a sender to temporarily provide cell capacity in asset transfer.

 - Lina